-The Loneliness of Monsters appears in Castle of Horror 7: Love Gone Wrong, edited by Jason Henderson.
+The Loneliness of Monsters appears in Castle of Horror 7: Love Gone Wrong, edited by Jason Henderson and In Churl Yo.
 The excerpt below is from the opening scene of the story.

 The Loneliness of Monsters